why does sleep feel so fast?

 What Is Slow-Wave Sleep?

-The Journal of Clinical Sleep Medicine explains that slow-wave sleep is arguably the most critical sleep stage.
-Deep sleep allows the body to relax and repair itself and improves the chances of feeling refreshed and alert in the morning.
+The Journal of Clinical Sleep Medicine explains that slow-wave sleep is the most critical sleep stage.
+Deep sleep allows the body to relax and repair itself, improving the chances of feeling refreshed in the morning.

 Think of slow-wave sleep as an opportunity to recharge your batteries.
 Your cellphone will cease working if you don’t place it on charge overnight, and the same applies to the human body and brain.